SmitSheth/Human-Activity-Recognition/README.md

 *Output converted into csv format, keeping only x and y positions of each frame, action being performed during frame, and order of frames.
 This is used to create a database of associated activity class number and corresponding series of joint 2D positions.
 Note:- In cases where  multiple people were detected in each frame, only the first detection was used.

+#Usage
+1. For downloading the model run getModels.sh from command line.
+*For training on your own dataset:
+  *Update the dataset path in train.ipynb
+  * Run the notebook
+*For testing the model:
+  *Update the openpose model path and action_recogntion model path *Update the filepath of the video to test the model on.
+  *Update the output video filename
+  *Run the notebook.

 # References
-The dataset can be found at http://tele-immersion.citris-uc.org/berkeley_mhad released under the BSD-2 license
+*The dataset can be found at http://tele-immersion.citris-uc.org/berkeley_mhad released under the BSD-2 license
 >Copyright (c) 2013, Regents of the University of California All rights reserved.

-The model reference is taken from :
+*The model reference is taken from :
 >https://github.com/guillaume-chevalier/LSTM-Human-Activity-Recognition